Vacuum Structure of an Extended Standard Model with $U(1)_D$ Symmetry: Summary and outlook

 As an outlook of this work, analyzing loop-corrected effective potentials can be involved.
 In addition, the resulting physically massless pseudoscalar $A_1$ can have theoretical and phenomenological constraints that should be satisfied to ensure consistency with the observations.
 In view of the theoretical constraint, if the pseudoscalar couples to gauge fields (e.g., gluons or photons), the associated symmetry must not be anomalous unless we aim to address the strong CP problem.
 To maintain a consistent theory, anomalies involving Axion-like particles must cancel out.
 On the phenomenological side, a massless pseudoscalar can mediate a long-range force and affect the particle decay.
 Precision measurements (e.g., in rare decays and electric dipole moments) impose strong constraints on coupling to gauge fields.
 These couplings must be suppressed to avoid conflicts with experimental results.
 Moreover, if the massless pseudoscalar is produced in the early universe and decoupled late (e.g., around or after neutrino decoupling), it poses additional cosmological constraints.
 As a result, it will contribute to the radiation energy density (measured via $N_{\text{eff}}$) and must not overclose the universe.
 Such overclosure could disrupt nucleosynthesis or lead to excessive entropy production.
 A comprehensive study is required to explore such constraints in more detail, and this can be another viable future direction for the investigation.

-{\bf Acknowledgment} \\ Y.K.A. thanks the theoretical high-energy physics research group of the Research Center for Quantum Physics for their generous hospitality during the research activities.
-This work was supported by and initiated at BRIN through the Research Assistantships Program.
+{\bf Acknowledgment} \\ Y.K.A. thanks the theoretical high-energy physics research group of the Research Center for Quantum Physics for their generous hospitality during the research activities. {A.S.A. would like to thank Physics and Ideas On the New frontier (PION) workshop 2025 for stimulating discussion, where the last part of this work has been completed.} This work was supported by and initiated at BRIN through the Research Assistantships Program.